kadras-io/package-for-cert-manager/README.md

 <details><summary>Configurable properties</summary>

-The Cert Manager package has the following configurable properties.

 | Config | Default | Description |
 |--------|---------|-------------|
 | `namespace` | `cert-manager` | The namespace in which to deploy Cert Manager. |